bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/monero-and-the-privacy-doom-principle-btcpp-cdmx.md

 The statistics break things down very quickly when you have a smart enough analyst.
 And so, yeah, that is my talk.
 And I've been sitting on this for like three or four years, so it's great to finally put it out into the wild.

+## Q&A

 I know that some of it may have gotten a little bit technical, so I'm more than happy to answer questions if anyone would like clarification on anything or just has other questions.

-## Chapter 7: Q&A Session and Closing Remarks
+Host:
 Yeah, sure.
 I'll ask a clarifying question.
 So this type of analysis requires like the landlord to be the purchaser or does it?

+David Vorick:
-Yeah, so For the very basic breakdown we or the stream model do assume that the landlord is on both sides of the equation.
+Yeah, so for the very basic breakdown we or the stream model do assume that the landlord is on both sides of the equation.
 In practice, what it really would probably look like is that, you know, the user collects money for their art through BitGo, then withdraws it from BitGo, sends it to the landlord, and then the landlord sends it to Coinbase.
 Coinbase and BitGo share analytics information because they both use, I think they both use Elliptic to do analytics.
 And so now the landlord's not the one finding out about the user, it's Coinbase and BitGo that are getting all this information about the user.
 But in practice, it's actually the case that you probably have a party on both sides.
 It's not the landlord, but it's a bigger service provider that can see everything and is going to be able to figure out that you are both this artist and you pay.

+Host:
 Second follow up to that is, so as you sort of weaken the anonymity of one person in the graph, like say Alice, and then you say you're like, I'm 25% sure that, or like maybe over 50% sure that these are her transactions, and you also weaken Bob's, and Bob and Alice are in the same, we're in the same anonymity set, then Do the probabilities, like, do they both, are they both weakened even more because you've somewhat learned some information about one or are they like independent?

+David Vorick:
 Yeah, so that's the other thing that like just makes life really tough for Monero because so in something like Zcash, they are independent, but in something like Monero, I like to think of it as like a giant Sudoku puzzle where as you interact with Coinbase and BitGo and these big providers, what you're effectively doing is you're giving them numbers in a Sudoku puzzle.
 And if there's just a little bit, it's fine, right?
 You have a giant Sudoku puzzle and like four numbers, you're not going to be able to solve the puzzle.
 There's a lot of mystery.